retypeapp/retype/pro/pro.md

 Adding the license key to your [wallet](/guides/cli.md#retype-wallet) will automatically unlock all Pro features.

-## What is considered a project?
+## What is a project?

-One project is one website with a unique URL.
+Each **retype.yml** file used by Retype to generate a website is considered a project.

+Each Retype Pro project requires the [`url`](/configuration/project.md#url) config be set in your project **retype.yml** file.

+With your purchase of a Retype Pro license, a license key is generated and will be registered to your `url`.
+The `url` can be a domain name or subdomain name.
+For example, a license key can be registered to `example.com` or `docs.example.com`.

+One Retype Pro license key will unlock one project.

+!!!
+A [Retype Enterprise](#we-have-requirements-not-covered-by-retype-pro-are-there-other-options) license can unlock both domain names and subdomain names within the same key.
+!!!

-Each subdomain counts as one unique URL, except the `www` sub-domain.
+Each subdomain name counts as one unique URL, except the `www` subdomain.
 Both `example.com` and `www.example.com` are treated as one URL by Retype.

-Each Retype Pro license key will unlock one project.

-The URL is included inside the license key.
+The `url` is included inside the license key.
 You can have any number of instances of the project running on any number of developer machines or servers using the same key, but the key will be limited to building only those Retype Pro projects with a **retype.yml** file where the [`url`](/configuration/project.md#url) is set with the same URL defined in your license key.

-The license URL must match the [`url`](/configuration/project.md#url) config value in your project **retype.yml** file.

 ## What if I have more than one Pro project?